 – Application Submission – Form GST REG-13

 The initiation of the UIN registration process involves the submission of Form GST REG-13.
 This form serves as the official application through which entities declare their eligibility for a UIN.
-The applicant is required to furnish comprehensive details about its legal entity, principal place of business, and other relevant particulars.
+Moreover, The applicant must furnish comprehensive details about its legal entity, principal place of business, and other relevant particulars.

 – Verification and Processing

 Upon the submission of Form GST REG-13, the GST authorities undertake a thorough verification process.
 This verification ensures the accuracy and legitimacy of the information provided by the applicant.
-The verification process aims to confirm that the applicant falls within the specified categories eligible for UIN.
+Moreover, the verification process aims to confirm that the applicant falls within the specified categories eligible for UIN.

 – Granting or Rejection of UIN

 Post verification, the authorities make a determination regarding the grant or rejection of the UIN.
-The decision is communicated to the applicant within a stipulated time frame.
-If the application is approved, the UIN is issued in the form of a certificate of registration (GST REG-06).
+The authorities communicate the decision to the applicant within a stipulated time frame.
+Therefore, once they approve the application, they issue the UIN in the form of a certificate of registration (GST REG-06).

 – Deemed Approval and Timelines

-The registration or Unique Identity Number is deemed to have been granted if no deficiencies are communicated to the applicant within the prescribed period.
-The certificate of registration is issued typically within 3 working days from the date of the submission of the application.
+If the authorities do not communicate any deficiencies to the applicant within the prescribed period, they grant the registration or Unique Identity Number.
+Moreover, authorities typically issue the certificate of registration within 3 working days from the date of the submission of the application.

 – Prescribed Form and Period for Registration

-The registration or UIN is granted or rejected based on the prescribed form and within the period specified by the GST authorities.
-The application is processed in a manner that ensures timely communication of the outcome to the applicant.
+The GST authorities grant or reject the registration or UIN based on the prescribed form and within the period specified.
+They process the application in a manner that ensures timely communication of the outcome to the applicant.

 – Communication of Deficiencies

-In case deficiencies are identified during the verification process, the applicant is promptly informed.
-The applicant is given an opportunity to rectify the deficiencies within a specified period.
-This ensures a fair and transparent process, preventing undue rejections without providing an opportunity for correction.
+If the verification process identifies deficiencies, the authorities promptly inform the applicant.
+They allow the applicant to rectify the deficiencies within a specified period.
+This also ensures a fair and transparent process, preventing undue rejections without providing an opportunity for correction.

 – Suo-Moto Registration

 In addition to applying for UIN using FORM REG-13 on the GST Common Portal, consulates and embassies have the provision for suo-moto registration by a proper officer.
-This facilitates a proactive approach in ensuring that eligible entities are registered appropriately.
+This also allows authorities to take a proactive approach in ensuring that eligible entities are registered appropriately.

 – Issuance of Certificate of Registration – GST REG-06

-Upon successful verification and approval, a certificate of registration in the form GST REG-06 is issued to the applicant.
-This certificate officially confirms the grant of UIN and provides details about the registered entity.
+Upon successful verification and approval, the authorities issue a certificate of registration in the form GST REG-06 to the applicant.
+Therefore, this certificate officially confirms the grant of UIN and provides details about the registered entity.

 – Deemed Registration under State/Union Territory Acts

-A UIN under the State Goods and Services Tax Act or the Union Territory Goods and Services Tax Act is deemed to be a grant of registration or the Unique Identity Number under the Central Goods and Services Tax Act.
-This is subject to the condition that the application for registration or the UIN has not been rejected under the CGST Act.
+Under the State Goods and Services Tax Act or the Union Territory Goods and Services Tax Act, authorities deem a UIN to be a grant of registration or a Unique Identity Number under the Central Goods and Services Tax Act.
+Moreover, this is subject to the condition that the application for registration or the UIN has not been rejected under the CGST Act.

-Once an entity or organization is registered with a UIN, they must file for returns using Form GSTR 11.
-More information on this will be provided as you read further.
+Once an entity or organization registers with a UIN, it must file for returns using Form GSTR 11.
+You will find more information on this as you read further.

 Mandatory Reporting Requirements for UIN Holders

-In the event of any changes in the information furnished at the time of registration or subsequently, UIN holders are required to inform the proper officer.
+If there are any changes in the information furnished at the time of registration or subsequently, UIN holders must inform the proper officer.
 The officer may approve or reject amendments in the registration particulars.
-The approval process involves considerations based on the information furnished and ascertained by the officer.
-However, certain prescribed particulars may be amended without the explicit approval of the proper officer.
+The approval process also involves considerations based on the information furnished and ascertained by the officer.
+However, the proper officer may amend certain prescribed particulars without explicit approval.

 GST Return Filing and Tax Payment Obligations